Bobgy/Pascal-Compiler/README.md

 You need to compile this project in Linux.
 The following instructions are for Ubuntu.

 ### dependencies
-- gcc
 - yacc
 - flex
-- clang
+- clang && llvm
-- python (a python script is used to debug)
+- python (a python script is used to test lex)
+- libedit-dev may be needed if you encounter compilation errors (`sudo apt-get install libedit-dev` in ubuntu)

 ### instructions